Which of the following compounds is the most acidic? | Study Prep in Pearson+

 1

-Identify the acidic proton in each compound: for methane (CH\_4), it's the hydrogen attached to carbon; for acetic acid (CH\_3COOH), it's the hydrogen on the carboxyl group (-COOH); for methanol (CH\_3OH), it's the hydrogen on the hydroxyl group (-OH); and for methylamine (CH\_3NH\_2), it's the hydrogen on the amine group (-NH\_2).
+Identify the acidic proton in each compound: for methane (CH\_4), it's the hydrogen attached to carbon; for acetic acid (CH\_3COOH), it's the hydrogen in the carboxyl group (-COOH); for methylamine (CH\_3NH\_2), it's the hydrogen on the nitrogen; and for methanol (CH\_3OH), it's the hydrogen on the hydroxyl group (-OH).

-Recall that acidity depends on the stability of the conjugate base formed after deprotonation.
+Recall that acidity depends on the stability of the conjugate base formed after the proton is lost.
 The more stable the conjugate base, the stronger the acid.

 Analyze the resonance and electronegativity effects: acetic acid's conjugate base (acetate ion) is resonance stabilized, which greatly increases its acidity compared to the others.

-Consider the electronegativity of the atom bonded to the acidic hydrogen: oxygen (in -COOH and -OH) is more electronegative than nitrogen (in -NH\_2) and carbon (in methane), which generally increases acidity.
+Consider the electronegativity of the atom bonded to the acidic hydrogen: oxygen (in acetic acid and methanol) is more electronegative than nitrogen (in methylamine) and carbon (in methane), generally making O-H bonds more acidic than N-H or C-H bonds.

-Compare the relative acid strengths by considering the pKa values or general trends: acetic acid has a much lower pKa (stronger acid) than methanol, methylamine, and methane, making it the most acidic among the given compounds.
+Compare the overall acidity by considering both resonance stabilization and electronegativity; this leads to the conclusion that acetic acid is the most acidic among the given compounds.

 Watch next